 Back in March of this year, I had the most amazing honour of travelling to Nepal to watch two of my very good friends tie the knot.
 Full Nepali styles.
-This involved chilling in Kathmandu, 4 whole wedding days (all at different venues might I add), a very fancy stay in Chitwan and a relaxing end to it all in Pokhara.
+This involved lots of dumplings and a 4 day wedding celebration!

 I really challenged myself on this trip to try to capture the locals.
 While I have a passion for nature, I love people.
 But I've always been too afraid to capture strangers.
 I always feel too intrusive and like I'm taking advantage of them.
 Thankfully with the help of our personal guide (AKA the bride: Ayesha Giri), I was able to get heeaapps of practice in.
 So the below might not be what you're used to from me, but some of the included portraits are my most favourite images I've ever taken.